There are so many benefits of playdough for toddlers and preschoolers that it’s a great activity for them to do regularly.

 When a child works with playdough, they basically have a blank canvas waiting to be moulded into something unique.

-This activity works on creativity as a child has to mould from an image they hold mentally.
+It develops creativity as a child has to mould from an image they hold mentally.
 Even if they try to reproduce something they have already seen, theirs will always look different.

 As children get older and more experienced at moulding playdough, their creations will show more detail and creativity.